A Delicious Guide to Creating Your Own Ramen at Ramen Factory Kyoto

 What To Expect At Ramen Factory Kyoto

-If you have any food restrictions, Ramen Factory Kyoto does an exceptional job of accommodating for dietary needs.
-They are also a Halal-certified establishment so Muslim guests can enjoy making ramen too!
+If you have any food restrictions, Ramen Factory Kyoto does an exceptional job of accommodating dietary needs including vegan and vegetarian options.
 Be sure to make a note of any restrictions when making your reservation.

 Our Experience At Ramen Factory Kyoto

-When walking inside Ramen Factory Kyoto we were instantly greeted by two of the friendly Ramen Factory instructors.
+When walking inside Ramen Factory Kyoto we were instantly greeted by two friendly instructors.
 They checked us in and showed us to a table where we would be making our ramen and laid out the equipment and ingredients we would need.

-Don’t worry about struggling to remember directions or steps, they have a step-by-step guide book at each table and your instructor will check in on you frequently in case you have questions or need assistance (I know I needed some!
-HA!).
+Don’t worry about struggling to remember directions or steps, they have a step-by-step guidebook at each table and your instructor will check in on you frequently in case you have questions or need assistance (I know I needed some!).

 Preparing The Protein